 Some 0% introductory APR cards also allow you to conduct balance transfers, bringing existing debt from another credit card over so you can begin to pay it off without racking up more interest payments.

 Keep in mind that once your introductory offer is up, your APR will set in at a rate that depends on your creditworthiness and the market prime rate.
-Check the issuer’s terms and conditions for the latest APR information before signing up.
+Check the issuer’s terms and conditions for the latest APR information and repayment options before signing up.

 3. Short-Term Financing Options

-Many businesses, at one point or another, seek some form of third-party financing for their business.
+Many businesses, at one point or another, seek some form of third-party financing or funding sources for their business.
 That could be a bank loan, an SBA loan, or a credit card or merchant cash advance, depending on what they qualify for.

 There are, however, some short-term financing options that are available to new businesses, which may be the perfect solution for plugging a temporary cash flow gap.
 They include: